Streamlinelv/cartbounty/README.md

 ### Description

 WooCommerce Live Checkout Field Capture plugin saves all activity in the [WooCommerce](https://woocommerce.com) checkout form before it is submitted.
 The plugin allows to see who abandons your shopping carts and get in touch with them.
+You can also make use of the new Exit Intent popup technology to capture users email and later remind him about his shopping cart.

 You will be able to manually contact your visitors and remind about the abandoned cart.
 You could offer them an additional discount on the cart by sending them a coupon in order to persuade them.